 Obligation on Landlords to Notify the RTB of their Reliance on an Exemption

 Landlords must inform the RTB that they are relying on an exemption which means that they do not have to adhere to the increase permitted by the Rent Pressure Zone calculator.
-Landlords must fill out an RPZ Exemption Form with all the correct relevant information and send it to the RTB within one month following the date when the new rent amount applies.
-We ask landlords to retain a copy of this for their records.
+Landlords must fill out an RPZ Exemption Form with all the correct relevant information and send it to the RTB within one month of the setting of the new rent under the tenancy.
+Rent is set either at the start of a tenancy or on the date the notice of rent review is served.
+We ask landlords to retain a copy of the Rent Exemption form for their records.
 The RTB will not acknowledge receipt of the form.

 All landlords serving a Notice of Rent Review in a Rent Pressure Zone must fill in Part A to Part E of the Notice of Rent Review can be found here.